Click here to edit text

 2. How do I make a reservation?

 Phone us for the quickest response at +233 (0)24 481 7459.
-You can correspond with us via this website or email us at [email protected]
+Available on Whatsapp, OR you can correspond with us via this website or email us at [email protected] Please be patient.
+Communications are not always the best from Ghana.

 3. What's your cancellation policy?

-We understand that life can change at any moment so we accept cancellations up to one week prior to your visit.
+We understand that life can change at any moment so we accept cancellations up to one week prior to your visit, with a 10% cancellation fee.

 4. Are you wheel-chair accessible?